exosite/exosense_recipes/MachineQ/README.md

 ## Prerequisites
 - MachineQ MQcentral account [sign up here](https://mqcentral.machineq.net)
 - Exosite Murano Account [sign up here](https://info.exosite.com/platform-sign-up)
+- Have an active ExoSense instance

 ## Add a MachineQ product to Murano
 - Navigate to the [MachineQ Template](https://www.exosite.io/business/exchange/catalog/component/5d790820c07390a50a8ae1f6) in the IoT Marketplace
 - Select "Create IoT Connector" to add a MachineQ product

 ## Connect MQcentral to Murano
-- < Integrations tab steps here >
+In this section, we will 'point' MQcentral to send data to Exosite&trade;

 - In "Integrations" select "ADD OUTPUT PROFILE"
 - Whithin the output profile created, add a REST Profile
 - The URL for the REST Profile should be ```https://<product_id>.apps.exosite.io/data_in``` where ```product_id``` can be found in Murano **TODO: improve this**

 ## Configure ExoSense
-Before configuring, ensure the product is connected to ExoSense **TODO: How to do this/document it**
+Before configuring, ensure the product is connected to ExoSense

+You can check this by, inside ExoSense, navigating to "setup" in the left navigation pane.
+From there, navigate to the "DATA SOURCES" page.
+On this page, the connected products are listed.

+If your product is not connected, contact support at support@exosite.com

 ### Claim the device
+Claiming a device associates the device with a group, allowing for device organization and user permission control.

 - In ExoSense, select "Devices" in the left navigation bar.
 From there, select "Unclaimed Devices" in the navigation ribbon.
 - Locate the DevEUI and claim the device, assigning it to a group